Passport 2 Recovery

 A passport-inspired sign-up that turns onboarding into a symbolic first step, helping users feel connected to place and responsible for their contribution from the start.

-I led the app design while collaborating with university design students developing the broader Passport 2 Recovery brand.
+I led the app design while collaborating with university design students on the broader Passport 2 Recovery brand.
+The visual language used native wildlife, natural textures, and a passport metaphor to create emotional connection to place.

 3 screens from the sign-up flow of the 'Passport 2 Recovery' App, showing the passport style.